 A limited number of mobility bursaries between £100 - £800 are available to co-fund Erasmus+ study placements for underrepresented undergraduate students.

-If you are interested and eligible, you will be provided with the application form.
-The eligibility criteria are outlined in Go Abroad Widening Participation Criteria (PDF).
+The eligibility criteria are outlined in Go Abroad Widening Participation Criteria.

 Before receiving your funding, successful applicants will need to submit a range of paperwork including:

 - A learning agreement with your host university outlining your module choices

 You may also need to complete an online language test.